wciesialka/sulfurvision/README.md

-# Sulphur Vision
+# Sulfur Vision
 Generate an image of Barnacle Boy using sulfur vision on a held object.
 This object will be automatically obtained from Google Image results.

 ## Getting Started

 ### Installation

-The recommended way to install the most up-to-date version of this project is by cloning the respository and running setup.py install.
+The recommended way to install the most up-to-date version of this project is by cloning the respository and running `python3 -m pip install -e .` in the repository directory.
 This allows you to control which branch you install as well.
 This may not always guarantee a stable release, however.
+Note that this requires the `pip` module, which should come with your installation of Python.
+If you do not have `pip`, details on how to install `pip` can be found [on their website](https://pip.pypa.io/en/stable/installing/).
+More in-depth details on how to install packages can be found [in the Python documentation](https://packaging.python.org/en/latest/tutorials/installing-packages/).

 ### Prerequisites